jenkinsci/ecutest-plugin/README.md

 ECU-TEST installations are administrated in the Jenkins system configuration or starting with Jenkins 2.0 in the global tool configuration at section "ECU-TEST".
 An installation entry is specified by an arbitrary name and the path to the installation directory.
-The execution on a Jenkins slave requires the adaption of the ECU-TEST installation directory on the slave configuration page.
+The execution on a Jenkins agent requires the adaption of the ECU-TEST installation directory on the agent configuration page.

 ![ECU-TEST](docs/images/ecutest.png "ECU-TEST")